Allisterh/Credit_financial_cycle_HPCredit/Paper/Rmarkdown/3_Empirical_Model.Rmd

 Each series is decomposed into a stochasted trend component ($\tau_{jt}, j = y, h$) and a cyclical component ($c_{jt}, j = y, h$) implying an $I(1)$ process for all the variables.
 The non-stationarity of these variables is confirmed by the unit root tests where we do not reject the null of unit root for all the variables. ^[The detailed results are not reported here for brevity.
 They are available upon request] In contrast to [@morley_slow_2007], we do not impose a common trend restriction.
 The two variables have their own trend and cycle components and these components are allowed to have a certain degree of correlation.

 Secondly, we specify the dynamics of trend and cycle components.
 The cyclical component in each series is assumed to follow an AR(2) process, and in additional configurations, lags of the other series.
-This assumption captures the autocorrelation structures and provices rich dynamics in the data series to enable us to identify all the parameters under the state-space model framwork. ^[The cyclical dynamics in theory can also be modelled as VAR processes.
+This assumption captures the autocorrelation structures and provices rich dynamics in the data series to enable us to identify all the parameters under the state-space model framework. ^[The cyclical dynamics in theory can also be modeled as VAR processes.
 The presence of cross-correlation among shocks and cross-cycle coefficients in our framework captures the cross-variable dynamics.]
 The trend components are assumed to follow a random walk process, and as mentioned above, we do not impose a common trend among the two variables.

 Thirdly, we assume the shocks to the trend and cyclical components follow a white noise process, but allow for non-zero cross-correlation across series.
 The shocks to the trend components ($\eta_{jt}, j=y,h$) have a long-run effect on the trend because the trend is assumed to follow a random walk process.
-The shocks to the cyclical component ($\varepsilon_{jt}, j=y,h$) have a short-run effect on the cycle because the cycle follows a stationary autoregressive process with two lags.
+The shocks to the cyclical component ($\varepsilon_{jt}, j=y,h$) have a short-run effect on the cycles because the cycles follow a stationary autoregressive process with two lags.
 The shocks to each trend component are allowed to be correlated across each other, so are the shocks to the cyclical components.
 However, we impose the zero correlation between the shocks to the trend component and the shocks to the cycle component within and between series.
 That is to say, we assume that the shocks that generate a long-run effect are different from the shocks that generate a short-run effect.
 This assumption isolates the temporary shocks from permanent shocks.

 Regarding variance and covariance estimates, it should be pointed out that, in the variance-covariance matrix of the shocks the the trend and cycle, $\sigma_{\eta y \eta h}$  is the covariance of the shocks to the trend of credit to household as percentage of GDP and house prices index, whereas $\sigma_{\varepsilon y \varepsilon h}$ is the covariance of the shocks to the cycles component of the two variables.
 The estimates of correlation coefficients, instead of covariances, will be reported in Table 4 and Table 5.
 We estimate the model using the classical maximum likelihood via the Kalman Filter.^[See [@kim_state-space_1999] and [@durbin_time_2012] for the details of the estimation procedure.]